-- If you intend to bring along a school-aged child or children, you must prepare at least AUD8,000 per year per child and include this amount to the total amount of fees you have to prepare;
+- If you intend to bring along a school-aged child or children, you must prepare at least AUD8,000 per year per child and add this to the total fees you have to prepare.

-- Calculate the first 12 months of your course fees or include the total cost of your course if it is for a duration of 12 months or less.
-Deduct any prepaid costs and provide evidence of these payments (this should be on your Confirmation of Enrolment or provide receipts);
+- Calculate the first 12 months of your course fees, or include the total cost of your course if for a duration of up to 12 months.
+Deduct any prepaid costs and give evidence of these payments (this should be on your Confirmation of Enrolment or offer receipts).

 - For travel costs:

-- If you are a PhD student, you may not provide evidence of funds to cover the education of your school aged child if you can prove that s/he is enrolled in an Australian government school with exemption of school fees;
+- If you are a Ph.D. student, you might not have to prove you have funds to cover the education of your school-aged child if you can prove that you enrolled him in an Australian government school that will exempt you of school fees.

-- If you are the recipient of an Australian Commonwealth Government scholarship, you might not have to provide evidence of schooling costs if you can prove that your dependent child is enroled in a government school where the fees have been waived.
+- If you are a recipient of an Australian Commonwealth Government scholarship, you might not have to give evidence of schooling costs if you enroll your dependent child in a government school that waived the fees.

 Annual lncome Option.

-The amount of funds you will depend on whether you will be travelling with other family members.
+The funds you prepare will depend on whether your other family members will travel with you.

 - If alone, you will need evidence that your spouse (who will not be accompanying you) or parents meet the annual income requirement of AUD60,000.

-- If you have family members who intend to accompany you, then the annual income requirement is AUD70,000.
+- If you have family members who intend to go with you, then the annual income requirement is AUD70,000.

-Take note of the following points regarding annual income option:
+Note the following points about the annual income option:

-- If both of your parents are working, you may use their combined income to fulfill this requirement;
+- If both of your parents are working, you may use their joint income to fulfill this requirement;

-- Documents proving that you meet the annual income requirement must be in the form of official government documents such as tax assessments.
+- Only official government documents such as tax assessments are acceptable.
 Bank statements or information directly from an employer are not acceptable.

-For a Visa Officere to evaluate your application, you may submit documents such as:
+For a Visa Officer to evaluate your application, you may give documents such as

-- Money deposit held by yourself, your parent(s) or your spouse with a financial institution, held for at least 6 months prior to your student visa application ;
+- Money deposit held by yourself, your parent(s) or your spouse with a financial institution held for at least 6 months before your student visa application.

-- Loans or sponsorship from the national or provincial/state government of your home country.
-In this case, you must submit a letter from the relevant government agency to substantiate your claim;
+- Sponsorship from the national or provincial government of your country.
+Here, you must give a letter from the relevant government agency to substantiate your claim.

-- Financial support from the proposed Australian education provider (i.e. scholarships);
+- Financial support from the proposed Australian academic institution, i.e. scholarships.

-- Financial support from organisations specified by legislative instrument such as Rotary, the National Red Cross and Red Crescent Societies and the Ford Foundation.
+- Financial support from organizations specified by a legislative instrument such as Rotary, the National Red Cross and Red Crescent Societies and the Ford Foundation.

-The following are not acceptable evidence of funds for the purpose of your visa application:
+The following are not acceptable evidence of funds for your visa application: